khayepriv14-png/App-Dev/README.md

 **Release Year:** 2004
 **Directed by:** Keenen Ivory Wayans

 *White Chicks* is a hilarious comedy about two FBI agents who go undercover as white socialite sisters to solve a kidnapping case.
-The film is full of outrageous humor, mistaken identities, and unforgettable quotes.
+The film is full of humor, mistaken identities, and unforgettable quotes.

 ---